 These measures lead to the most important component of RMB internationalization: the development of an offshore RMB market outside of China.

 Onshore vs. Offshore RMB

 RMB traded outside of Mainland China is referred to as “offshore RMB” or “CNH,” distinguished from “onshore RMB” or “CNY.”
-Critically, both onshore and offshore RMB are the same currency, but are traded in different markets.
+Critically, both onshore and offshore RMB are the same currency; they are simply traded in different markets.
 Since the two markets operate independently, onshore and offshore RMB trade at different rates and can move in different directions.
 Because CNH is free-floating and CNY is semi-controlled, the relative strength of onshore and offshore RMB can vary significantly.